gui1612/FEUP-LCOM/README.md

 # FEUP-LC

-Labs from the LC course unit at FEUP.
+Project and Labs from the LC course unit at FEUP.

 ## Unit info